-“When I left school I went to TAFE and completed an Associate Diploma in Business – Hospital and Catering.
-I worked part time in hospitality and kept doing this, even when I entered the public service and started my an administrative traineeship” said Leda.
+“When I left school, I went to TAFE and completed an Associate Diploma in Business – Hospital and Catering.
+After that, I worked part-time in hospitality and kept doing this, even when I entered the public service and started an administrative traineeship,” said Leda.
 “I worked in the public service for several years, gradually working my way up to an AO4.”

 “In the first semester of my education degree, I had my first taste of psychology,” said Leda.
 “It intrigued me to think that I could sit down with someone, do a psychological assessment and have a psychological profile of that individual.
 This interested me much more than the thought of being a teacher.”

-“It usually takes a little less than 6 years to complete a double degree, but I took a little longer as I failed a subject,” said Leda.
-“I found statistics difficult when I didn’t apply myself, but I wouldn’t let it beat me and I was committed to understanding everything I needed to know to be a psychologist.
-I went on to complete my study in seven years – including honours!”
+“It usually takes a little less than six years to complete a double degree, but I took a little longer as I failed a subject,” said Leda.
+“I found statistics difficult when I didn’t apply myself, but I wouldn’t let it beat me, and I was committed to understanding everything I needed to know to be a psychologist.
+So I went on to complete my study in seven years – including honours!”

 “The support I received from the Murri Centre at Uni was very important to me,” said Leda.
 “They offered academic support and social support – which really helped as I was new to the campus and didn’t know anyone.
-They offered stability and a safe place to be.”
+In addition, they offered stability and a safe place to be.”

 Leda graduated in 2007 and completed a psychology internship to become a registered psychologist.

-“I didn’t have a specific path that I followed in my career,” said Leda.
-“Early on I accepted work opportunities that came my way and this led me to where I am today.
-I’ve had so many experiences in different areas over the years, these helped me to identify where my interests lie and how I can contribute to psychology.”
+“I didn’t have a specific path I followed in my career,” said Leda.
+“Early on, I accepted work opportunities that came my way, and this led me to where I am today.
+I’ve had so many experiences in different areas over the years; these helped me to identify where my interests lie and how I can contribute to psychology.”

-“To anyone considering a career in psychology I would say do your research, understand the realities of being a psychologist and be ready to commit to at least 6 years of study,” said Leda.
+“To anyone considering a career in psychology, I would say do your research, understand the realities of being a psychologist and be ready to commit to at least six years of study,” said Leda.
 “It is so worth it, and there is a lot of support out there for you if this is the path you choose.”